One Community, Many Branches

 Calling All Women: Join the KOLOT Community For Spring Study!

-Our long-time study series for Jewish women has started up again and we have a great year in store.
-Those interested in the joy of Jewish learning as part of a diverse group of warm Jewish women are encouraged to sign up for a great experience.
-We are proud to present top-notch faculty members this year, including: Rabbi Sharon Cohen Anisfeld, Professor Jane Kanarek, Marjorie Sokoll, Keren McGinity, Anita Diamant, Rabbi Liza Stern and Geni Bleich.
+3-session evening series and we have great classes in store.
+Those interested in the joy of Jewish learning as part of a diverse group of warm Jewish women are encouraged to sign up for a superb experience.
+We are proud to present top-notch faculty members this spring: Anita Diamant, Rabbi Liza Stern and Geni Bleich.

 For further information, click here.